KvGeijer/zote/README.md

 cargo install --path .
 ```

-This will install the standard virtual machine interpreter.
+This will install the standard virtual machine interpreter, which you can use to run code with as `zote <code.zote>`.
 You can also install the ast-interpreter, which primarily is recommended if you want to use the repl.
 Then you add ```--bin ast-zote``` to the installation command, and use the installed ```ast-zote``` command.

 ## Examples